kschuler/guide/guidelines/analyzing-data.md

 ## Getting started

-A good place to start to get yourself in the right mindset is reading this nice paper about how to do good data analysis.
+A good place to start is reading this nice paper about how to do good things with your data and analyses.
+I follow this rules in my own research, and it is a nice way of understanding why we do things the way we do them.

 - [Read **Ten Simple Rules for Effective Statistical Practice**](https://www.dropbox.com/s/v1u7r3ul0e6ur2b/2016-ten-simple-rules-stats.pdf?dl=0)